Nebulas (NAS) Achieves Market Capitalization of $554,879.31

 [Whitepaper](https://github.com/nebulasio/whitepaper)”

-It is usually not currently possible to buy alternative cryptocurrencies such as Nebulas directly using US dollars.
-Investors seeking to trade Nebulas should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
+It is usually not possible to buy alternative cryptocurrencies such as Nebulas directly using US dollars.
+Investors seeking to acquire Nebulas should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy Nebulas using one of the exchanges listed above.

 Receive News & Updates for Nebulas Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Nebulas and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.